ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 2. Measurements of firmware and bootable modules may be taken according to TCG PC Client {{PC-Client-BIOS-TPM-2.0}} and Linux IMA {{IMA}}

-3. Device Identity is managed by IEEE 802.1AR certificates {{IEEE-802-1AR}}, with keys protected by TPMs.
+3. Device Identity is managed by IEEE 802.1AR Device Identity certificates {{IEEE-802-1AR}}, with keys protected by TPMs.

 4. Attestation logs may be formatted according to the Canonical Event Log format {{Canonical-Event-Log}}, although other specialized formats may be used.